Centennial Field: Burlington Athletics

 Dr. Clarence Beecher, a one-time mayor of Burlington and dean of the UVM College of Medicine, led a group that brought the Philadelphia Athletics' Provincial League Class C team to play at Centennial Field in 1955, Vermont's first affiliated minor league team.
 The Provincial League was founded in 1935 and based in Quebec.
 The League was affiliated with the National Association from 1940 to 1943 and 1950 to 1955.
 Between 1950 and 1955, it was a Class C minor-league; the Philadelphia Athletics had an affiliate during this time.
 In 1954, the American League Athletics were based in Philadelphia and their Provincial League club in Drummondville, Quebec.

-Dr. Beecher had been president of the Burlington Cardinals during the Northern League's final season and assumed the same position with the new club when the Provincial League Dummondville club became available in the fall of 1954.
+Beecher had been president of the Burlington Cardinals during the Northern League's final season and assumed the same position with the new club when the Provincial League Dummondville club became available in the fall of 1954.

 The 1955 Burlington Athletics attracted 51,267 fans to Centennial Field for the season, the second highest attendance in the League.
 Burlington went 65–64 to finish in third-place, 20.5 games behind the first-place St. Jean Canadians.
 Burlington pitcher Jack Hale tied for the league-lead in wins with 17.
 In the playoffs, Burlington beat first-place St. Jean in the first round but lost the championship to the Quebec Braves, four games to one.
 Two of the 1955 Athletics, pitcher Bob Davis and outfielder Bill Kern would reach the major leagues.

 The Provincial League was not financially sustainable and disbanded prior to the 1956 season.